hyphanet/website/content/pages/download.md

 it can be installed with a package manager, such as sudo apt-get install wget on Debian or Ubuntu.

-If the link above is blocked, you could download it from our server [here][url_nix_installer].
-But please use the other link if you can.

 **Note**: Many GNU/Linux distributions no longer ship with Java Web Start enabled.
 We would like to make distribution packages for easier installation, and have an in-development (and not maintained) [Debian package](